RonIovine/pshell/README.md

 clients.
 Note that in these demo inpmementations, the servers are setup at the end of the `main` in BLOCKING mode.
 When retro-fitting an existing application that already has a final control loop in the `main` to keep the process resident, the server will most likely be setup at the beginning of the `main`, before the final control loop and in NON_BLOCKING mode.
-See the `traceFilterDemo.cc` program for an example of this.
+See the ['traceFilterDemo.cc'](https://github.com/RonIovine/pshell/blob/master/c/demo/traceFilterDemo.cc) program for an example of this.

 ```
 $ pshellServerDemo -h